Lokhmat/k8s_nemesis/task8/Tamplon/Readme.md

 ## KWIC

-The `kwic.py` program implements a Key Word In Context (KWIC) index.
+Solution for kwic contains of four separate programs (filters).
-It reads lines of text from standard input, generates all circular shifts of each line, sorts the shifts alphabetically, and prints the sorted shifts.
+First reads lines of text from standard input, second generates all circular shifts of each line, third sorts the shifts alphabetically, and the last one filter prints the sorted shifts.

 ### How to Run